 - Link to resources and more detailed courses

-A breach of this Policy is considered a breach of the CMA’s Code of Conduct.
+A breach of this Policy is considered a breach of the CMA’s Respect in the Workplace policy.

-Exceptions to this Policy may only be granted by the Chief Operating Officer and Chief Financial Officer, or his or her delegate.
+Exceptions to this Policy may only be granted by the EVP, Corporate Services, COO and CFO or their delegate.

 Unless otherwise stated, records are kept for seven years from the date of publication.